shreyas-girjapure/Salesforce/Security-Model-Salesforce/Object-Level-Security/Object-Level-Security.md

 1. Muting is also available while using groups.

 ## What is `session activation required` while creating permission set group ?
+1. Need help for use case and more characteristics ?
-This can for providing control of permissions over limited session login. this is different from duration based permission set and Permission set group assignments.
+1. This is for providing control of permissions over limited session login.
+1. this is different from duration based permission set and Permission set group assignments.
 ## How do we restrict Object and Field level access using permission set?
 Using muting permissions in permission set group.
 ## What is muting permission set ?
 When to use ?
 1. Muting permissions is salesforce feature which can be used to restrict some of the permissions from permission set group.
-1. This is limited to permission set group only and has affect only on cumulative permissions of the group.
+1. This is limited to permission set group only and has effect only on cumulative permissions of the group.

 ## Does creation of it creates record in `PermissionSet` object ?
 1. Muting permission sets created in groups are not visible as separate permissions in salesforce.